maxjae/sec-shmem-doc/sec_dma_doc/sec_dma_doc.md

   1. Encryption: all data is encrypted with AES-256 in counter mode
   2. Authentication: a tag is created, which can be used to ensure integrity and authentication

-Until now, the key is a hard-coded value.
+Right now, the key is a hard-coded value.
 The secure key exchange will be added later.
 GCM needs an initialization vector (IV) as an input to AES CTR mode.
 We provide a counter as an IV, which we increment after every operation (i.e. encrypt/decrypt).
 This ensures different ciphertext for the same plaintext.
 By providing a 12-byte IV there is no need for an additional GHash (TODO: add source).

-As there are two encrypted sections in the [shared memory](#shared-memory-structure), one being the messages exchanged within a [protocol](#protocol-sequence-diagram), the other being the DMA region.
-To handle this there are two different counters (and therefore different IVs), one for each of those regions.
+As there are two encrypted sections in the [shared memory](#shared-memory-structure), one being the messages exchanged during a [protocol](#protocol-sequence-diagram), the other being the DMA region.
+To handle this there are two different counters (and therefore different IVs), one for each of those types.
 (TODO: Create different keys for MMIO/DMA with KDF as otherwise there might be the same plain-/ciphertext pair)

 ### Structure